Red imported fire ant: Introductions

 Around 1980, red imported fire ants began spreading throughout the West Indies, where they were first reported in Puerto Rico and the U.S. Virgin Islands.
 Between 1991 and 2001, the ant was recorded from Trinidad and Tobago, several areas in the Bahamas, the British Virgin Islands, Antigua, and the Turks and Caicos Islands.
 Since then, red imported fire ants have been recorded on more islands and regions, with new populations discovered in: Anguilla, Saint Martin, Barbuda, Montserrat, Saint Kitts, Nevis, Aruba, and Jamaica.
 The ants recorded from Aruba and Jamaica have only been found on golf courses; these courses import sod from Florida, so such importation may be an important way for the ant to spread throughout the West Indies.

 Populations found outside North America originate from the United States.
 In 2011, the DNA of specimens from Australia, China, and Taiwan was analysed with results showing that they are related to those in the United States.
-Despite its spread, S. geminata has a greater geographical range than the red imported fire ant, but it can be easily displaced by it.
-Because of this, almost all of its exotic range in North America has been lost and the ant has almost disappeared there.
+Despite the spread of the red imported fire ant (S. invicta), S. geminata has a greater geographical range, but it can be easily displaced by S. invicta.
+Because of this, almost all of S. geminatas exotic range in North America has been lost and it has almost disappeared there.
 On roadsides in Florida, 83% of these sites had S. geminata present when the red imported fire ant was absent, but only 7% when it is present.
 This means that the ant can probably invade many tropical and subtropical regions where S. geminata populations are present.